SpaceX test-fires Starship booster in milestone for debut orbital launch

 "Team turned off 1 engine just before start & 1 stopped itself, so 31 engines fired overall," Musk tweeted.
 "But still enough engines to reach orbit!"

-The engines were ignited in a roar of orange flames and billowing clouds of vapor while the 23-story-tall rocket remained bolted in place vertically atop a platform adjacent to a launch tower.
+The engines were ignited in a roar of orange flames and billowing clouds of vapour while the 23-story-tall rocket remained bolted in place vertically atop a platform adjacent to a launch tower.

 It was unclear whether SpaceX will decide to conduct another static-fire test of the Super Heavy, with all 33 engines, before the company attempts to launch the powerful, next-generation rocket for the first time in an uncrewed flight to space.